Read more about casino bonuses

 On this page, you can learn everything there is to know about casino bonuses.

 There's a vast number of online casinos operating in the UK and most of them offer bonuses.
 At first glance, many of these may seem appealing.
 However, scratching the surface often reveals terms that are less than friendly to the player.

-On Bojoko, we ask the casinos to provide tons of details about their bonuses.
+On Bojoko, we gather a ton of details about the casinos' bonuses.
 Our casino listings display all of this info in a clear format.
 Use our selection tool to filter and sort casinos based on their bonus details.

 Casino bonuses are a way for online casinos to attract new players, reward loyal customers and reactivate existing clientele.
 When you take a bonus, you can play longer and get a better idea of what the casino has to offer.

 Bonuses come in many forms.
 The most common are:

 It's also important to understand the difference between deposit and no deposit bonuses: